1619 Leith Links - The Bishop Golfer

 Sir John Foulis of Ravelston, who was Keeper of the Register of Sasines (The Sasines are legal title deeds) and who kept copious personal records, played golf in Leith in 1672.
 So too did the medical student Thomas Kincaid in the winter of 1687-8.
 Both record the return coach journey from Edinburgh to Leith as 10 shillings.
 (There were 20 shillings in a pound).
 This shows how highly Edinburgh golfers rated playing at Leith Links compared to Bruntsfield Links.

 More significant is the record of the first 'international' golf match in 1681, between Scotland and England on Leith Links.
 The Duke of York, who was the brother of the King Charles II and who would succeed him as James VII of Scotland / II of England, was then in residence as the King's Commissioner at Holyroodhouse.
 Two English nobleman of his circle claimed that golf was an English game.
 The Duke disagreed and challenged them to a golf match to settle the matter, choosing John Patersone as his playing partner.
-Patersone was a 'champion' golfer, but a common 'cordiner' (cobbler).
+Patersone was a 'champion' golfer, and 'cordiner' (cobbler) and probably a golf ball maker.
 Not surprisingly, the Duke and his champion won for Scotland and it is said that Patersone bought a house at 77 Cannongate with the lion's share of the winning purse that the Duke generously split with him.
 The house was called 'Golfers Land', and the Duke had an escutcheon affixed to the outside with a heraldic design and the golfers' motto 'Far and Sure' inscribed on it.
 When John Patersone died, he also owned a house in Leith, from which he supplied golf equipment to the gentry.
+He had the unique privilege of being allowed to pay his 'feu of five merks Scots' (ground rent) in golf clubs for the Lord Provost.

 In 1724, 'a solemn match at golf', the first reported in a newspaper, took place on Leith Links, between the Honourable Alexander Elphinstone and Captain John Porteous of the City Guard for a stake of 20 guineas (22 pounds).
 Both men would be further reported in the press.
 Alexander Elphinstone fought a duel at Leith Links in 1729.
 Then in 1736, Captain Porteous gave his name to the Porteous Riots, as a result of which several Edinburgh citizens were shot and he was lynched later by a mob when he was pardoned for his part these deaths.